Frankenthal Hauptbahnhof: History

 In November 1853, the Hessian Ludwig Railway completed the section of the Mainz–Ludwigshafen line from the Palatine Ludwig Railway to the Hessian border in Frankenthal.
 The station in Frankenthal was built initially as a temporary structure.
 By 1860 the line was between Worms and Ludwigshafen am Rhein was duplicated.
 The official inauguration of the permanent Frankenthal station was held on 15 November 1870.
 The Freinsheim–Frankenthal line opened to the station on 15 October 1877.

 From 1891 to 1939, the metre gauge Frankenthal–Großkarlbach Local Railway (Lokalbahn Ludwigshafen–Großkarlbach) ran from the station to Großkarlbach.
 From 1890 to 1933, the Ludwigshafen–Frankenthal Local Railway (Lokalbahn Ludwigshafen–Frankenthal) ran to Ludwigshafen.
 South of the station there was a connection between the local railways and the standard gauge railway to allow the transhipment of freight.

 The upgrade of the station started in 2014: platforms 1 and 2 were raised to a height of 76 cm, platform 3a to a height of 55 cm, the platform furniture was renewed, two passenger lifts were built and a station building and travel centre were built.
 During the construction work there was a dispute between the Deutsche Bahn and the municipality of Frankenthal in relation the width of the platform on track 2.
 Deutsche Bahn reduced the width of the platform due to underground cables, which was criticised by the municipality.

+The new S 6 line of the Rhine-Neckar S-Bahn, which stops in Frankenthal, went into operation at the summer timetable change on 10 June 2018.
+This replaced the Regionalbahn line RB 44, which had operated at the same frequency.